Infectious Diseases Department

 We are a teaching hospital and you may be asked to be involved in research or for a student to be present at your appointment.
 You have a right to say no. If you do so, this will not impact in any way on the services we will provide.

-Please let us know if you need an interpreter.
+Please let us know if you need an interpreter before the date of your appointment.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
-Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.
+Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and call the appropriate number above.